-Never one to chase shiny objects, Joe Fairless was able to stay focused on his goal of investing in real estate—without breaking the bank.
+Never one to chase shiny objects, Joe Fairless learned how to to stay focused on his goal of investing in real estate—

 Joe graduated in 2005 from Texas Tech University with a major in advertising.
 Shortly after graduating he started at Madison Avenue in New York at an advertising agency.